National Film Registry adds ‘Johnny Guitar’ & ‘Sergeant York’

 And let’s not forget Juanita Hall – about as “Asian American” as Sidney Poitier – who has one of the leading roles in the musical, getting to belt out a dreadful song titled “Chop Suey.”
 This, three years after playing the “Bali Ha’i”-singing (with Muriel Smith’s voice) Southeast Asian Bloody Mary in Joshua Logan’s big-screen blockbuster South Pacific.

-But then again, there doesn’t seem to be any white actors made up to look East Asian in Flower Drum Song.
+But then again, it seems to be a fact that there aren’t any white actors made up to look East Asian in Flower Drum Song.

 ‘Asian-American’ Nancy Kwan + Sessue Hayakawa